Everything you need to know about creating a successful Employee Recognition Program

 Ultimately, stakeholders are tasked with passing along the information to their teams.

-The final step is for the HR department to announce the program launch to everyone.
+The final step is for the HR department to announce the launch to everyone.

-At this point, employees already know the program launch as the stakeholders have informed them.
+At this point, employees already know about the program as the stakeholders have informed them.
 As such, receiving an official announcement email from HR should further solidify what they already know.

 To that end, we recommend making the big announcement with a company-wide email.
 This email is based on your press release message.
-The goal is to introduce the program, it’s goals and explain what employees can expect.
+The goal is to introduce the program and explain what employees can expect.

 In this guide, we've mentioned several times that personalized recognition is the most impactful.